2023-09-21 15:00:04

 When you are used to bodybuilding, you adapt your diet, namely:

-We increase proteins which are essential for muscle growth; We remain vigilant about caloric intake since gaining mass requires an energy surplus; We focus on carbohydrates which constitute the main source of energy for intensive bodybuilding workouts.
+We increase proteins which are essential for muscle growth; We remain vigilant regarding caloric intake since gaining mass requires an energy surplus; We focus on carbohydrates which constitute the main source of energy for intensive bodybuilding workouts.

 When you are a runner, here too, you use carbohydrates as fuel, on the other hand:

-We consume proteins in moderation, since the needs are lower; We integrate healthy fats into our nutrition, because they provide lasting energy for long races; We avoid excess calories as well as heavy meals which could cause gastrointestinal problems during jogging.
+We consume proteins in moderation, since the needs are lower; We integrate healthy fats into our nutrition, because they provide lasting energy for long races; We avoid excess calories as well as heavy meals which might cause gastrointestinal problems during jogging.

 It is therefore important to understand that diet plays an essential role in achieving your sporting goals.